-Analytical chemistry methods refer to techniques used for the detection, identification, characterization and quantification of chemical compounds.
-These methods are commonly used in biology for research, development and quality control of pharmaceutical products.
+Analytical chemistry methods refer to techniques used for the detection, identification, characterization, and quantification of chemical compounds.
+These methods are commonly used in biology for research, development, and quality control of pharmaceutical products.

-The methods used allow quantitative or qualitative, more or less invasive and destructive analysis of samples, and typically require sophisticated instrumentation.
+The methods used to allow quantitative or qualitative, more or less invasive and destructive analysis of samples, and typically require sophisticated instrumentation.

 The properties analyzed are mass, chemical composition, molecular structure, radioactivity, interactions between molecules, etc. Applications range from the identification of molecules present in a sample to the validation of production methods.

 Spectrometry refers to the instrumentation and measurements for spectrometric studies.
 An important technique of spectrometry is mass spectrometry, which allows the detection and identification of molecules according to their mass, particularly used in proteomics.
+Atomic absorption can also be used for impurities analysis.

 Spectroscopy refers to the study of electromagnetic radiation absorbed, emitted or scattered by matter.
 Spectroscopic techniques include Fourier spectroscopy, which allows, among other things, the analysis of the secondary structure of a protein or the measurement of the stability of the secondary structure of a molecule.